-- the specification of a domain - for each sentence letter we care to consider, a truth value - for each name that we care to consider, an assignment of exactly one object within the domain - for each predicate that we care to consider-other than '='-a specification of what things (in what order) the predicate is to be true of
+- the specification of a domain - for each sentence letter we care to consider, a truth value - for each name that we care to consider, an assignment of exactly one object within the domain - for each predicate that we care to consider (apart from '='), a specification of what things (in what order) the predicate is to be true of.
+(We don't need to specify an interpretation of '=', since it has a fixed interpretation.)

 The symbolization keys that we considered in Part V consequently give us one very convenient way to present an interpretation.
-We will continue to use them throughout this chapter.
+We will continue to use them in this chapter.

 However, it is sometimes also convenient to present an interpretation diagrammatically.

-Suppose we want to consider just a single two-place predicate, R(x, y).
-Then we can represent it just by drawing an arrow between two objects, and stipulate that R(x, y) is to hold of x and y just in case there is an arrow running from x to y in our diagram.
+To illustrate (literally): suppose we want to consider just a single two-place predicate, 'R(x,y)'.
+Then we can represent it just by drawing an arrow between two objects, and stipulate that R(x,y) is to hold of x and y just in case there is an arrow running from x to y in our diagram.
 As an example, we might offer:

-This would be suitable to characterize an interpretation whose domain is the first four positive whole numbers, and which interprets 'R(x, y)' as being true of and only of:
+This diagram could be used to describe an interpretation whose domain is the first four positive whole numbers, and which interprets R(x,y) as being true of and only of:

-$\langle 1, 2 \rangle, \langle 2, 3 \rangle, \langle 3, 4 \rangle, \langle 4, 1 \rangle, \langle 1, 3 \rangle$ for an interpretation with the same domain, which interprets R(x, y) as being true of and only of:
+$$\langle 1, 2 \rangle, \langle 2, 3 \rangle, \langle 3, 4 \rangle, \langle 4, 1 \rangle, \langle 1, 3 \rangle$$ for an interpretation with the same domain, which takes the extension of (R(x, y)) as:

-Equally we might offer:
+Equally we might offer this diagram: